act-cms/treatment-of-experimental-data/README.md

-Lesson/Module Title
+Treatment of Experimental Data and Visualizing Uncertainty
 ===================

-Write a short description (2-3 sentences) of your lesson here.
-The `main` branch of your lesson repository is the most public-facing branch, which will primarily be accessed by prospective adopting instructors as they explore the open educational resources (OER) available on the ACT-CMS portal.
-Minimally, you should address the lesson's purpose, intended audience (course & student level), and time required.
+This module goes through how to visualize uncertainty derived graphically from the 95% confidence intervals, the best fit line, and through Monte Carlo sampling of the uncertainty.
+This module was initially designed for an upper-level undergraduate Physical Chemistry  as an introduction to Python lab; however, this notebook can be adapted for analytical chemistry as the experiment is measuring the air pressure in a closed syringe.
+The lessons provided consist of a pre-lab activity designed to be done before class and the treatment of experimental data lesson to be done in class/lab.
+Sample data is provided for this module.

 ## Lesson/Module Contents

-Provide a brief overview of the structure of your module or lesson as an enumerated list below:

-1. Title of first lesson in module
+1. Introduction
-    * Directory: `01_first-lesson`
+    * Directory: `01_pre-lab-activity`
-    * Description: Extremely brief description of lesson content
+    * Description: A pre-lab activity that goes through the basics of Python
-    * Time: 2-3 hours
+    * Time: 0.5-1 hour
-2. Title of second lesson in module (if present)
+2. Treatment of Experimental Data
-    * Directory: `02_second-lesson`
+    * Directory: `02_treatment-of-data-activity`
-    * Description: Extremely brief description of lesson content
+    * Description: Differentiate between best fit, graphical, and Monte Carlo methods for error estimation using matplotlib
     * Time: 2-3 hours